Correspondents

 - Variant spellings: Katerina

 - Biography: Catherine (or Caterina) Jackson (née Clarke) was born in Northampton c.1750.
-She was one of three sisters, the other two being Anna Maria and Isabella Clarke.
+She was one of four sisters, the others being Anna Maria and Isabella Clarke and Frances Barnard (née Clarke).
 Little is known about her early life.
 She married John Jackson in 1778.
 The couple had three children together before her unexpected death in 1786.
 Catherine was extremely good friends with Mary Hamilton and, along with her sister Anna Maria, cared for Mary Hamilton’s sick mother in London before her death in 1778.
 On the day of her wedding to John Jackson, Mary Hamilton gifted her a wedding ring that had once belonged to her own mother.

 - Project ID: CC